Download the fact sheets:

 Can e-cigarettes help you quit smoking?

 E-cigarettes are not proven to help people quit smoking.
-Current research shows that most smokers who try e-cigarettes do not quit smoking.
-They are more likely to co-use e-cigarettes and tobacco cigarettes or to switch to e-cigarettes for a short period and then go back to smoking tobacco cigarettes.
-If you don’t smoke, don’t vape.
+Most smokers who try e-cigarettes do not quit smoking and they are more likely to co-use e-cigarettes and tobacco cigarettes or to switch to e-cigarettes for a short period and then go back to smoking tobacco cigarettes.

 Are e-cigarettes legal?

-Under the TVPA, the sale of e-juice containing nicotine is now legal in Canada.
+In Canada, the sale of e-juice containing nicotine became legal in Canada in May 2018.

-- Primary and secondary schools and their grounds; and
+- Primary and secondary schools and their grounds

-- Public areas within 20m from the perimeter of the grounds of primary and secondary schools.
+- Public areas within 20 metres from the perimeter of the grounds of primary and secondary schools

 What is the school board’s policy on e-cigarettes?